-Our Answer: We conduct quarterly review meetings with our clients to look for new ways to help improve their operations, lower costs, increase efficiencies and resolve any problems that may be arising.
+We conduct quarterly review meetings with our clients to look for new ways to help improve their operations, lower costs, increase efficiencies and resolve any problems that may be arising.
 Our goal with these meetings is to help our clients be more profitable, efficient and competitive.

 Q6: Do they provide detailed invoices that clearly explain what you are paying for?

-Our Answer: We provide detailed invoices that show what work was done, why and when, so you never have to guess what you are paying for.
+We provide detailed invoices that show what work was done, why and when, so you never have to guess what you are paying for.
 We also double-check our invoices for accuracy before they are sent to you.

 Q7: Do they have adequate Professional Liability & Cybersecurity insurance to protect YOU?

-Our Answer: Here’s something to consider: if THEY cause a problem with your network that causes you to be down for hours or days or to lose data, who’s responsible?
+Here’s something to consider: if THEY cause a problem with your network that causes you to be down for hours or days or to lose data, who’s responsible?
 In this litigious society we live in, you better make darn sure whomever you hire is adequately insured with Professional Liability Insurance – and don’t be shy about asking to see their latest insurance policies!